Divine Word University of Tacloban

-The Liceo del Verbo Divino, also referred to by its acronym LVD, is a private, Catholic, co-educational basic education institution run by the Philippine Southern Province of the Society of the Divine Word in Tacloban City, Philippines.
+The Liceo del Verbo Divino, Inc., also referred to by its acronym LVD, is a private, Catholic, co-educational basic education institution run by the Philippine Southern Province of the Society of the Divine Word in Tacloban City, Philippines.
 It was founded by the Divine Word Missionaries in 1929.

-Liceo del Verbo Divino was formerly the Divine Word University of Tacloban.
+Liceo del Verbo Divino, Inc. was formerly the Divine Word University of Tacloban.
 The latter was closed in June 1995 by the school administrators after a court ruling favoring the labor union which is composed of its faculty members and other employees.
 In 2006, DWU reopened its doors with a new administration and a new name, Liceo del Verbo Divino.
 It currently offers Basic Education (preschool, elementary, junior high school, and senior high school).

 History

 Collective bargaining

 Two prolonged strikes occurred in 1988 and in 1989.
 From the start the administrators were unwilling to negotiate with the union.
 Instead of accepting the union's right to represent the workers on the basis of signed memberships, they demanded a certification election.
 Union leaders were antagonized with this approach.
 In addition, the administration's lawyers advised them to attempt to form a parallel union of their own which would be more favorable to the administration, but the court considered this to be "union busting".